caru/StenoTutor/README.md

 Features
 --------
 * Smart word selection, slower-typed words show up more often.
+* Speech syntesis powered stats and new level announcements
 * Blacklist specific words (press CONTROL to blacklist the current word), which is saved on disk at each new addition.
 * Pause/resume current lesson with TAB key.
 You can resume with any key or chord, and the stroke will be printed in the input buffer.
 * Display: next chord, next word, input buffer, input chord, current word last-x-average wpm, session wpm, level, timer, total unlocked words, worst word and worst word WPM.